-• To present a new joint policy and procedures document covering the Council's activities under the Regulation of Investigatory Powers Act 2000.
+- To advise Members of a review of the joint policy and procedures covering the Councils' activities under the Regulation of Investigatory Powers Act 2000 (RIPA). - To recommend a revised Joint RIPA Corporate Policy and Procedures be approved.

 1 Report Details